13 August 2020

 - infrastructure provider.

-Thus, there are many possible software stacks.
+Thus, there are many possible software stacks in web app development.
 You can read more about specific stack technologies that can be chosen for each of these elements in the web development stacks article, in which we go in-depth about the kind of technologies companies and developers often use in tandem.

 Let’s see a technology stack example – what is the tech stack of The Software House?
 According to Adam Polak, TSH’s Head of Node.js: